Protesters torch mayor’s home in Derna as grief turns to anger over devastating flood

 The mayor’s home in the destroyed Libyan city of Derna has been torched by angry protesters, as tensions reached boiling point over last week’s catastrophic flood.

-Grief turned to anger as hundreds of mourning civilians gathered outside Derna’s iconic al-Sahaba Mosque in protest of the authorities’ response to the unprecedented rains that ripped through Libya’s Mediterranean coastline 10 days ago, destroying two dams above Derna and killing thousands.
+Grief turned to anger as hundreds of mourning civilians gathered outside Derna’s iconic al-Sahaba Mosque in protest at the authorities’ response to the unprecedented rains that ripped through Libya’s Mediterranean coastline 10 days ago, destroying two dams above Derna and killing thousands.

-Protesters accused authorities of failing to maintain the dams that protected the city and failing to evacuate residents before Storm Daniel, calling out as “disastrous” a decision to enforce curfews on areas of the city which ended up being swept out to sea.
+Protesters accused the authorities of failing to maintain the dams that protected the city, and failing to evacuate residents before Storm Daniel, describing as “disastrous” a decision to enforce curfews on areas of the city that ended up being swept out to sea.

-Later on Monday evening, protesters set the house of Derna mayor Abdulmenam al-Ghaithi on fire, after he was suspended from his position alongside members of the Derna city council over the catastrophe.
+Later on Monday evening, protesters set fire to the house of Derna’s mayor, Abdulmenam al-Ghaithi, after he was suspended from his position alongside members of the Derna city council over the catastrophe.

-Correspondents for local Libyan channels told The Independent that journalists were handed orders to leave the city on Tuesday, while others, including foreign reporters, said they were having difficulty securing access.
+Correspondents for local Libyan channels told The Independent that journalists had been handed orders to leave the city on Tuesday, while others, including foreign reporters, said they were having difficulty securing access.
 Communications with the city also appear to have been shut down.

-Hichem Abu Chkiouat, minister of civil aviation in the administration that runs eastern Libya, insisted that the decision to evacuate journalists was unrelated to the protests but designed to help rescue teams carry out work more easily.
+Hichem Abu Chkiouat, minister of civil aviation in the administration that runs eastern Libya, insisted that the decision to evacuate journalists was unrelated to the protests and was designed to help rescue teams to carry out their work more easily.

-“The large number of journalists has become an impediment to the work of rescue teams,” he told Reuters.
+“The large number of journalists has become an impediment to the work of rescue teams,” he told reporters.

 The government administering the east of the country is facing increasing pressure as furious residents of the city believe the disaster – which the United Nations has said killed more than 11,000 people – could have been prevented.